-Press and release to change the current Air Conditioning (A/C) setting, the indicator illuminates when A/C is ON.
-Performing this function again will cause the automatic operation to switch into manual mode and the AUTO indicator will turn off.
+Press and release to change the current setting, the indicator illuminates when A/C is ON.
+Performing this function again will cause the A/C operation to switch into manual mode and the A/C indicator will turn off.

 3. Recirculation Button